andigibson93/Ember-Demo/README.md

 Using route templates<li>
 Customizing URLs<li>
 Linking pages with the ```<LinkTo>``` component<li>
-Passing arguments and attributes to components<li>
+Passing arguments and attributes to components
   </ul>

 #### In the process, you will learn about: